The royal from Pelješac – Matuško Winery

 This wine is in the medium dry category with firm structure and persisting vibrancy.
 Rich in the number of tannins but soft in their approach.
 You can sense the mocha and coffee touch to it, accompanied by hazelnuts and raisins.

 Grapes were picked later and this is the wine you choose when you want to taste the power of this specific appellation.
 With residual sugars comes – 17,7% alcohol, well incorporated into the structure.
 Amarone Della Valpolicella fans will have their new hero in Croatia with Royal bottle.

 Matuško – Moving towards refreshing segment with white wines

-We visited Matuško during the hot summer months and needed the introduction with whites before the powerful reds of Pelješac.
+We visited the Matuško winery during the hot summer months and needed a introduction with whites before the powerful reds of Pelješac.

 Although the crown of the winery still remains the best selections of Plavac Mali grapes grown on Dingač vineyards, the Matuško family is moving towards more accessible and refreshing segment.
 In the wine cellar, you can taste two sparkling wines and whites made out of indigenous Rukatac, or Chardonnay and Pošip.

 All of the above mentioned are the most wanted labels in our webshop.